 Have you been wanting to try on one (or a whole bunch) of our products in person?
 Your opportunity is here!

 The event will run from 11am – 5pm on Saturday, August 26, 2017.
 We’ll be doing raffle prize drawings every 30 minutesstarting at 11:30am.
 You must be presentto win a prize, so be sure to leave some time for your visit with us.
-You could easily get into 2 or 3 drawings while you try on clothes and meet with our other wonderful Portland-area women business owners.
-There will also be vegan cupcakes and snacks.
+You could easily get into 2 or 3 drawings while you try on clothes and meet with these other wonderful Portland-area women business owners.

 Dr. Kayla Luhrs will be there to help you develop a wellness plan for conscious living.